 Welcome to a continuing series on examining whether or not it is worth your money to buy a Costco membership.
 I am examining whether it would really save my family money to shop there.
 If I find that it does, then I will get a membership.

 Now I want to look at one of my favorite types of meat - bison.
 To answer the big question first, does Costco carry bison meat?
 Secondly, why would I want to buy it?

 Can You Buy Bison at Costco?

-Yes they do!
-However the only thing I found on my last trip to Costco was ground bison.
-That’s ok – a bison burger is a tasty dinner (so are bison hot dogs!).
-Bison meat is leaner than cow meat and has more protein, so it’s a win-win.
-Some say it’s even a bit sweeter.
-I don’t find that it is has a gamey flavor that puts people off to meats outside of the chicken, pork, and beef that Americans eat a lot of.
-I think most people if given bison and told it was beef, probably wouldn’t bat an eyelash – thinking they just got some really good beef!
+A bison burger is a tasty dinner though (so are bison hot dogs!).
+Bison meat is leaner than cow meat and has more protein, so it's a win-win.
+Some say it's even a bit sweeter.
+I don't find that it is has a gamey flavor that puts people off to meats outside of the chicken, pork, and beef that Americans eat a lot of.
+I think most people if given bison and told it was beef, probably wouldn't bat an eyelash - thinking they just got some really good beef!

 How Much Does Ground Bison Cost at Costco?

 I found it going for $7.19 per pound.
 Not too bad.
 The price may sound high when compared to ground beef which usually ranges from $2.99 to $5.99 per pound depending on the type of meat.
 Bison is more expensive.
 There are three reasons why that is (according to Great Range Brand Bison)